 Menagerie Cosmetics has been on my list of brands to try for quite some time.
-My heart leapt for joy when I saw the promotional photos of the Menagerie Cosmetics Violet Ink Micro Palette.
+My heart leaped for joy when I saw the promotional photos of the Menagerie Cosmetics Violet Ink Micro Palette.
 Please keep reading for an in-depth review, swatches, and demo of the Menagerie Cosmetics Violet Ink Micro Palette.

 What is Menagerie Cosmetics all about?

 Menagerie Cosmetics is an American indie beauty brand that was founded in October 2019 with the launch of their well-loved, Feral Eyeshadow Palette.
 This indie beauty brand takes its inspiration from wildlife and donates a portion of proceeds to animal charities each year.